The Best Spanish Dessert Wine

 Bodegas Malaga Virgen

-Thankfully, there has been a resurgence of interest in sweet wines in recent times, both from sommeliers and connoisseurs.
+Thankfully, there has been a resurgence of interest in sweet wines from both sommeliers and connoisseurs.
 A historic winery once called Lopez Hermanos – renamed Malaga Virgen – continues to make an exciting and age-worthy range of vinos generosos.
 However, newer faces are giving them a run for their money.
 Riojan winemaker Telmo Rodriguez has been a force for good in several parts of Spain – Malaga is no exception.

-In other ways, though, Andalucia is fiercely resisting any concessions to modernity and new ideas.
+In other ways, though, Andalucia fiercely resists any concessions to modernity and new ideas.
 Montilla-Moriles continues to make a gloriously intransigent product: a dark, sweet, unctuous, and velvety sweet wine – Pedro Ximenez is unsurprisingly the mainstay of local production.
-Situated just south of Cordoba, Montilla-Moriles’ signature grape is also shipped to Jerez for making sweet wine there.
+Situated just south of Cordoba, Montilla-Moriles’ signature grape is also shipped to Jerez to make sweet wine there.
 The region’s hot, arid climate results in naturally high alcohol and, indeed, sugar levels, which have historically allowed it to be shipped without fortification.
-At its best, sweet Montilla-Moriles is utterly exquisite and unique – the scent of black olives, dark chocolate, and marzipan have found more than a few fans, both in Spain and abroad.
+At its best, sweet Montilla-Moriles is exquisite and unique – the scent of black olives, dark chocolate, and marzipan have found more than a few fans in Spain and abroad.
 Sweet sherry wines made from Pedro Ximenez are no less outstanding, as are the sweeter Oloroso and Amontillado styles, made by blending the sherries with sweetening wines.

-Ultimately, both the traditionalists and the new guard have been responsible for reinvigorating interest in Spanish dessert wine.
+Ultimately, the traditionalists and the new guard have reinvigorated interest in Spanish dessert wine.
 But while Andalucia does not have a monopoly on the sweeter side of viticulture, it remains Spain’s most important source of dessert wines.
 However, some regions and winemakers are starting to catch up, buoyed by a resurgence of interest in the category.

 Vineyard on Lanzarote